 We do appreciate the considerable help we get from parents and it is all to the direct advantage of your children.

 Our Board of Trustees provides governance to the school.
 They are always approachable and welcome contact from parents and members of the community.
 For more information about the Board’s members, see the Board of Trustees page.

-Our Parent Support Group (PSG) is a very energetic group of parents who meet regularly with the following as their aims:
+Our Home and School is a very energetic group of parents who meet regularly with the following as their aims: